firefly-zero/docs.fireflyzero.com/content/user/installation.md

 {{< tab "OS X" >}}

 1. [Download the latest release](https://github.com/firefly-zero/firefly-cli/releases/latest).
 You need the one ending with `-x86_64-apple-darwin.tar.gz`.
-1. Extract the files from the archive (this is done automatically).
+1. Extract the files from the archive.
 1. Right-click on `firefly_cli` and select **Open**.
    If it doesn’t open, go to **System Settings > Privacy & Security**.
    Under **Gatekeeper**, a message should appear - press **Open Anyway**.